About this book

-- Thinking in Serenity/JS, which provides examples and a step-by-step explanation of the ideas behind Serenity/JS, to help you understand not only the APIs of the framework, but also its spirit.
+- Thinking in Serenity/JS - a series of tutorials which provide examples and a step-by-step explanation of the ideas behind Serenity/JS to help you understand not only the APIs of the framework, but also its spirit.

 - Design Guide, which provides an in-depth explanation and more advanced usage examples of the key elements of the Serenity/JS framework.

 - Integration Guide, which provides information on integrating Serenity/JS with other tools and test runners.

 - Reporting Guide, which looks into Serenity/JS reporting architecture and provides an overview of the reporting services that come with the framework.